-I was born and raised in Chicago's Beverly neighborhood (Southside: Go White Sox) and attended Rush University Medical School.
+I was born and raised in Chicago's Beverly neighborhood (Southside: Go White Sox) and attended University of Illinois undergrad, followed by Rush University Medical School.
 I completed a 5 year residency program in orthopedic surgery at Loyola University Medical Center.
-I then completed a 6th year of training (called a fellowship) in spinal surgery with SpineCare Medical Group and the San Francisco Spine Institute.
-In 1997, I returned to SpineCare Medical Group as a partner and have become President of our group.
+I then completed a 6th year of fellowship training in spinal surgery with SpineCare Medical Group and the San Francisco Spine Institute.
+In 1997, I returned to SpineCare Medical Group as a partner, and have been President since 2005.

 I am board certified by both the American Board of Orthopedic Surgery (ABOS) and the American Board of Spine Surgery (ABSS).
 I have been selected to be one of the oral board examiners (which means I get to ask the questions!) and also to write test questions for the written examination for the ABSS.